-Academic Offences
+J Academic Offences

-1 Introduction
+J1 Introduction

-- 1.1 The College has a public duty to ensure that the highest standards are maintained in the conduct of assessment.
+- J1.1 The College has a public duty to ensure that the highest standards are maintained in the conduct of assessment.
 Thus, the legitimate interests of the students and the College's reputation are safeguarded.
 Alleged academic offences which would compromise the standards will be investigated thoroughly.
-If confirmed, an offence will lead to the imposition of severe consequences, including the possibility of termination of registration and enrolment i.e. expulsion. - 1.2 An "academic offence" has been committed when a student tries to gain improper advantage for her/himself by breaking or not following, the Academic Regulations concerning any part of the assessment process.
-This procedure applies to all students engaged in any College assessment activity whether on or offsite including collaborative programmes. - 1.3 This procedure is intended to help students to reach a clear understanding of Academic Regulations and to put minor misunderstandings right before they become serious.

-- 1.4 Students who are subject to this procedure are encouraged to take advantage of the advice and support available to them from the Students' Support.
-At all stages of this procedure students have the right to be accompanied by a friend or fellow classmate who is not acting in a professional capacity - 1.5 Certain professional bodies impose their own standards of professional conduct.
-If a student does not keep to those rules or standards they may not gain professional recognition regardless of learning achievement.
+If confirmed, an offence will lead to the imposition of severe consequences, including the possibility of termination of registration and enrolment i.e. expulsion. - J1.2 An "academic offence" has been committed when a student tries to gain improper advantage for her/himself by breaking, or not following, the Academic Regulations concerning any part of the assessment process.
+This procedure applies to all students engaged in any College assessment activity whether on or offsite including collaborative programmes. - J1.3 This procedure is intended to help students to reach a clear understanding of Academic Regulations and to put minor misunderstandings right before they become serious. - J1.4 Students who are subject to this procedure are encouraged to take advantage of the advice and support available to them from the Students' Support.
+At all stages of this procedure students have the right to be accompanied by a friend or fellow class mate who is not acting in a professional capacity - J1.5 Certain professional bodies impose their own standards of professional conduct.
+If a student does not keep to those rules or standards they may not gain the professional recognition regardless of learning achievement.

-2 Categories of Academic Offence
+J2 Categories of Academic Offence

-2.1 Plagiarism:

-- i.
-An offence occurs when a student submits as her/his own, work of which s/he is not the author. - ii.
-Plagiarism has occurred when the student: - Does not acknowledge the work of another person or persons, or - Has not identified the source or cited quotations in any work presented for assessment, or - Has used images, music, video, patents or other creative materials without acknowledgement of their provenance, or - Has copied another student's work without their knowledge, or - Has submitted the same piece of their own work for assessment and award of credit in two (or more) modules.

-If a student's work is found to contain verbatim (or near verbatim) quotations from the work of others without acknowledgement, then plagiarism has been committed.
+- J2.1 Plagiarism: - i.
+An offence occurs when a student submits as her/his own, work of which s/he is not the author.

+- ii.
+Plagiarism has occurred when the student: - Does not acknowledge the work of another person or persons, or - Has not identified the source or cited quotations in any work presented for assessment, or - Has used images, music, video, patents or other creative materials without acknowledgement of their provenance, or - Has copied another student's work without their knowledge, or - Has submitted the same piece of their own work for assessment and award of credit in two (or more) modules. - iii.
+If a student's work is found to contain verbatim (or near verbatim) quotation from the work of others without acknowledgement, then plagiarism has been committed. - J2.2 Collusion: - i.
-2.2 Collusion:

-- i.
 Where there is a requirement for the submitted work to be solely that of an individual student, collaboration is not permitted.
 Students who improperly work together in these circumstances and/or who permit the copying of their work by others are guilty of collusion. - ii.
 Where students are permitted or instructed to work together to achieve common outcomes, such group activity is regarded as approved collaboration.
-There may be a requirement for each student to identify her/his own contribution i.
+There may be a requirement for each student to identify her/his own contribution - J2.3 Impersonation: - i.
 A student who is substituted by another person in an examination, or who submits by substitution the work of another person as her or his own, is guilty of deception by impersonation.
-The offence of impersonation can be applied both to the student and the impersonator.
+The offence of impersonation can be applied both to the student and the impersonator. - J2.4 Improper conduct informal examinations: - i.
+An offence is committed when a student possesses unauthorised paper, material or electronic devices such as mobile phones, programmable calculator or electronic dictionaries, or communicates with another student during an examination. - ii.
+If on entry to the examination room students find themselves inadvertently in possession of any such material or device they must declare and surrender it immediately prior to the start of the examination.